 In today’s article, we decided to identify the best Valorant coaches.
+While valorant boosting is an easy career for some, esports coaches have to focus on tough tournaments and in-team issues.
+Their jobs are not easy, but it is a fact that they receive high salaries.
 We will try to make decisions based on statistics rather than personal preferences.
 There will be a total of 5 coaches on our list and we will talk about their achievements of each.

 You can read and bet on these coaches’ teams from sites that provide vast Valorant Esports coverage.